This page covers the single and add-on anti-seizure medication options for treating tonic or atonic seizures.

 - Topiramate (Topamax and other brand names)

-If the first choice doesn’t work, the others can be tried.
+If one of the options does not work, the others can be tried.

 Sodium valproate